Skip to main content

 To understand climate on larger scales, climatologists average data from individual stations with data from other stations in the area.
 When combining observations, the values for each station are mathematically weighted to account for the fraction of the averaging area they represent.
 This keeps areas with many weather stations from being overrepresented compared to areas with fewer stations.

-Climate products produced from the GHCN-D database include reports, maps, and graphics such as monthly State of the Climate reports.
+Climate products produced from databases of observations include reports, maps, and graphics such as monthly State of the Climate reports.
 These data also serve as input for computer models to help generate future climate outlooks and weather forecasts.

 Data for Decisions